Skip to main content

 Step 2

-Follow with a gentle massage using JOHNSON’S® HEAD-TO-TOE® lotion to help protect baby's natural skin moisture barrier and gently moisturizes newborn's sensitive skin.
+Follow with a gentle massage using JOHNSON’S® Baby lotion that replenishes baby’s skin, leaving their skin soft, moisturized and feeling healthy.

 Baby Bath Time Without the Bath